User Guide

 -

-deletes all internship entries that have a status of eitherApplied
+delete-field s/Applied s/Newdeletes all internship entries that have a status of eitherAppliedorNew.

 Method 2: Use 2 or more different field types